isaiah2k/phase-1-Project/Readme.md

 ## Data Storage

 The Habit Tracker uses json-server to store your habit data locally.
 This means the app saves and retrieves habits from a local db.json file.

+### Devices
+This application was made using macOS.
+Works on macOS and linux pc devices, not made for mobile.